SrGnis/Creeper_AI_Updated/docs/MobEntityMixin.md

 # MobEntityMixin

-This mixin is where almost all the creeper modiications are applied.
+This mixin is where almost all the creeper modications are applied.

 It injects code into the initialize method of LivingEntity detecting when a creeper spwawns and appling modifications to it.